omgmog/talk-cardboctober/talk.md

 ## But Max<br>that's not VR
 #### That's just a spinning cube!

+^ Oh right yes

 ---
 ![inline](images/ohright.png)

-^ Oh right yes, VR needs to be 3D.
+^ VR needs to be 3D.
 So how about that?
 Luckily for us, three.js comes with a plugin called "stereo effect" that automatically creates a side-by-side stereoscopic view of our scene

 ---
 ```html